AndreiRoibu/AndreiRoibu.github.io/_portfolio/03-paint4brains-project.md

 impacted by severe atrophy, particularly in lower quality clinical data.

 <img src="/assets/images/p4b1.png" alt="difference-healthy-alzheimer" class="align-center" style="border-radius: 1%;">

 ## Task

-Part of our PhD-training at [SABS-R3](https://www.sabsr3.ox.ac.uk/home), our small team partnered with GE Healthcare to engineer an open-source MRI software tool capable of running locally on clinicians' machines, providing accurate and editable brain MRI segmentations for patients with severe neurodegeneration.
+Part of our PhD-training at [SABS-R3](https://www.sabsr3.ox.ac.uk/home), our small team partnered with GE HealthCare to engineer an open-source MRI software tool capable of running locally on clinicians' machines, providing accurate and editable brain MRI segmentations for patients with severe neurodegeneration.